Positive and alive, says SRK; historicals now steeped in jingoism: Big B | Entertainment

 ''Our state does not bow down to anybody, nor does it beg,'' Banerjee added.

-Incidentally, the West Bengal government has been urging the Centre to release funds to clear dues for GST as well as MGNREGA rural employment programme.
-Speaking of the legendary movie maker Satyajit Ray, with whom he had shared a close relationship, Bachchan pointed out that his 1989 movie `Ganashatru’ (Enemy of the people) was perhaps an indication of how Ray may have reacted to the current times.
+The governor, who sat through the entire inauguration ceremony, said, “Banerjee is one of the most poetic, artistic and enthusiastic chief ministers of the noble state”.
+Speaking of the legendary movie maker Satyajit Ray, with whom he had shared a close relationship, Bachchan pointed out that his 1989 movie 'Ganashatru’ (Enemy of the People) was perhaps an indication of how Ray may have reacted to the current times.

 The movie 'Ganashatru' highlighted the struggle between religious superstition and medieval prejudices in a doctor’s fight against an epidemic.